-This October, Preventable is partnering with London Drugs to raise awareness of the dangers of mixing medications and self-medicating.
+This winter, Preventable is raising awareness of the dangers of mixing medications and self-medicating.
 In British Columbia, preventable poisoning is one of the top three causes of death and hospitalization – each year over 25,000 poisonings are reported.
 Many of these preventable poisonings are related to adverse drug interactions.
 Young children account for the majority of poisonings and 75% of childhood poisonings involve over-the-counter and prescription medications that are not labelled or stored properly.

 Preventable spokesperson Dr. Ian Pike explains that while, “no one expects to have a serious drug interaction…it does happen” and that “they are preventable simply by having a word with yourself and your pharmacist before self-medicating and mixing medications.”

 What You Can Do:

 Keep a list of all of the medications and supplements that you’re taking.

 Always talk to your pharmacist before taking any new medications or supplements.

 Use the same pharmacy for all of your prescription medications.
 That way your pharmacist can let you know if you’re at risk of drug interactions.

 Read the labels on your medications and supplements carefully, and follow all directions and portion recommendations exactly.